 When you click on your widget, 4 blue buttons appear to the right.

-Theallows you to move between the different layers of the page.
+The Arrow allows you to move between the different layers of the page.
 For example if you add a widget in a column then you have 3 layers: the page, the column and the widget.
 The arrow allows you to quickly select a different layer.

 The third icon, the page, allows you to copy this widget and the forth icon, the bin, to delete it.